Ranj Pillai: Political career

-On November 25, 2022, Pillai announced his candidacy for leader of the Yukon Liberal Party.
+On November 25, 2022, following Sandy Silver's resignation as Liberal leader pending the election of a successor, Pillai announced his candidacy for leader of the Yukon Liberal Party.
 He was acclaimed party leader in January 2023 because there were no other candidates in the race, thus becoming the premier–designate.
 He is the second Indo-Canadian to become premier of a province or territory, after Ujjal Dosanjh in British Columbia.
 He was sworn in as premier on January 14.

+He declined to lead the party into the 2025 Yukon general election, announcing his decision to resign as party leader, upon the selection of his successor, and not seek re-election as an MLA, on May 7, 2025.
+Businessman Mike Pemberton was elected to succeed him in June.
+Pillai retained his roles as Minister of Economic Development and Minister responsible for the Yukon Housing Corporation in Pemberton's cabinet, having held those roles in Silver's cabinet.

 Personal life

 Pillai is married and has two children.